 What led you into design?

 I have enjoyed storytelling since an early age.
 I believe that the visual arts are the most graceful way to tell stories humanity has devised.
-As I grew up, I discovered more and more about political ambition, a thirst for justice, among other things; plus, new ways of storytelling emerged with the rise of the Internet.

 What does a typical day look like?